databricks/spark-training/strata_2013/index.md

 ~~~
 The `transform` operation allows any arbitrary RDD-to-RDD operation to be applied to each RDD of a DStream to generate a new DStream.
 As the name suggests, `sortByKey` is an RDD operation that does a distributed sort on the data in the RDD (`false` to ensure descending order).
+The resulting 'sortedCounts' DStream is a stream of RDDs having sorted hashtags.
 The `foreach` operation applies a given function on each RDD in a DStream, that is, on each batch of data.
 In this case,
-for each batch of data having sorted hashtags, it gets the first 10 hashtags and prints them.
+`foreach` is used to get the first 10 hashtags from each RDD in `sortedCounts` and print them, every second.
 If you run this program, you should see something like this.
 ~~~
 XXXX